lgauthie/mar-fmnet/README.md

 ---------------------------

 FM is short for frequency modulation.
-This name is great because it literally describes what is taking place, we are modulating the frequency of a signal.```But what is "modulation" what effect does modulating frequency create```
+This name is great because it literally describes what is taking place, we are modulating the frequency of a signal.
-We could call it Chowning Synthesis, but that would be silly and not describe very well what is happening.

-The great thing about FM is that you can create many frequency sidebands from```What is a sideband``` simple waves.
+In other words, changing the pitch of a tone over time.
+If you change the pitch back and for fast enough, say at the same rate as an audio signal, it start sounding like one tone consisting of many frequencies.

 The easiest and most commonly used version of FM synthesis is to have two sine wave generators.
 One is called the carrier; it is where we get our output from,